 The Definitive Technology BP6B is one of the most uniquely designed tower speaker sets we reviewed., but that's not necessarily a compliment.
-They didn't make it to the top of our best floor standing speakers guide even when they were new, and no these esoterically designed speakers are way past their prime.
+They didn't make it to the top of our floor standing speakers guide (which we have since removed - check our best soundbars guide instead) even when they were new, and now these esoterically designed speakers are way past their prime.

 These tower speakers feature four total drivers – two 5.25-inch woofers and two 1-inch tweeters.
 What makes the design strange is two of the drivers are located on the back of the speaker.
 This could make for a cool design if the speakers were placed in the middle of the room, but speakers are generally placed by the TV, against the wall, leaving two of the drivers facing the wall for nobody to hear.